leonism/gemika-json-ld-images/README.md

 - **Blog Posts**: Enhance the SEO of your blog posts by providing structured data for images embedded within them.
 - **Product Pages**: Improve the visibility of product images on e-commerce websites by including JSON-LD schema for each image.
 - **Portfolio Websites**: Showcase your work effectively by integrating JSON-LD schema for images in your portfolio pages.
+- ** Digital Marketers**: Easily add JSON-LD schema for images to optimize website content for search engines.
+- ** SEO Specialists**: Improve website visibility and search engine rankings by providing structured data for images.
+- ** Website Owners**: Enhance website accessibility and user experience by incorporating JSON-LD schema into Jekyll projects.

 ## Installation: